-- codec: the codec used to encode the file which can take values as specified by RFC 4281: http://tools.ietf.org/html/rfc4281 - \bitrate: (not used if optional minBitrate and maxBitrate are used) average bits per second for variable bitrate audio. - minBitrate and maxBitrate: for progressive load audio, the bitrate value specifies the average bitrate for the media file; otherwise the minBitrate and maxBitrate can be used together to specify the minimum and maximum bitrates for streaming audio ads. - apiFramework: identifies the API needed to execute an interactive media file
+- codec: the codec used to encode the file which can take values as specified by RFC 4281: http://tools.ietf.org/html/rfc4281 - bitrate: (not used if optional minBitrate and maxBitrate are used) average bits per second for variable bitrate audio. - minBitrate and maxBitrate: for progressive load audio, the bitrate value specifies the average bitrate for the media file; otherwise the minBitrate and maxBitrate can be used together to specify the minimum and maximum bitrates for streaming audio ads. - apiFramework: identifies the API needed to execute an interactive media file - sampleRate: a whole number that represents the audio sampleRate in Hz - tracks: a decimal number representing the audio tracks built into the file.
+This number is used to identify how the audio file is designed for use with the listener's speakers.
+Represented with a decimal, the following numbers indicate which tracks are used: - "1.0" mono (one track) - "2.0" stereo (left and right tracks) - "5.0" surround (front right and left tracks, back right and left tracks, and a center track) - The number of tenths represents the number of subwoofers.
+For example, a value of "5.1" indicates surround sound (with 5 tracks) and 1 subwoofer.

-Audio Player Implementation Note Multiple media files are often included in creative elements in order to ensure that at least one of the files can display most optimally to the user.
-The audio player is required to choose only one <mediafile> element to use, and should choose the one that will play best to the user on his or her device.
-Some audio players may only look at the first media file available and disregard the creative when it can't be played, but the first media file provided may not be the most appropriate media file to play to the user.
-The audio player should poll all media files before choosing one to play.</mediafile>
+Audio Player Implementation Note audio the creative most appro Multiple media files are often included in creative elements in order to ensure that at least one of the files can display most optimally to the user.
+The audio player is required to choose only one <mediafile> element to use, and should choose the one that will play best to the user on his or her device.</mediafile> Some audio players may only look at the first media file available and disregard the creative when it can't be played, but the first media file provided may not be the most appropriate media file to play to the user.
+The audio player should poll all media files before choosing one to play.